MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 === QlikView for WordPress ===
 Contributors: Matt Fryer
-Tags: highlight, syntax, qlikview, post, page, shortcode, plugin Donate link: http://www.qlikviewaddict.com/
+Tags: highlight, syntax, qlikview, qlik sense post, page, shortcode, plugin Donate link: http://www.qlikviewaddict.com/
 Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.9.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatic syntax highlighting of QlikView script on any WordPress page or post.
+Automatic syntax highlighting of QlikView and Qlik Sense script on any WordPress page or post.

 == Description ==
-This WordPress plugin provides automatic syntax highlighting of QlikView script on any WordPress page or post.
-It was developed by Matt Fryer, an experienced QlikView consultant and author of the popular blog [QlikViewAddict.com](http://www.qlikviewaddict.com).
+This WordPress plugin provides automatic syntax highlighting of QlikView and Qlik Sense script on any WordPress page or post.
+It was developed by Matt Fryer, an experienced Qlik consultant and author of the popular blog [QlikViewAddict.com](http://www.qlikviewaddict.com).

 = Features =
-It currently supports highlighting of the following QlikView script elements:
+It currently supports highlighting of the following Qlik script elements:

 * Line comments //
 * Block comment /*..*/